In this post we’ll look at the supplements Rhonda takes currently.

 - Important roles in modulating gene expression, cell membrane signaling, lipid transport and metabolism, and early brain development

-When asked in members Q&A #36 which choline supplement she likes, she specifically named Pure Encapsulations – Phosphatidylcholine.
-It contains 550mg of choline per 2 capsule serving.
+When asked in a members Q&A #51 (Sept 2023) which choline supplement she likes, she specifically named Pure Encapsulations – Choline Bitartrate.
+It’s 275mg of choline per capsule.
 For context, the RDA for adult women is 425 mg/day.

 Probiotics